molpopgen/fwdpy11/README.rst

 ---------------------------------

 .. note::
     GCC is required on OS X.  You are very likely to run into issues with Xcode/clang.
+    Clang on Linux works with no problem.

 Using pip on OS X and Linux (or pip3 as appropriate for your system):